meteor/meteor/content/blaze.md

 <h3 id="reactive-dict-state">Use a reactive dict for state</h3>

-The [`reactive-dict`](https://atmospherejs.com/meteor/reactive-dict) package is a simple API to create a reactive key-value store.
+The [`reactive-dict`](https://atmospherejs.com/meteor/reactive-dict) package lets you define a simple reactive key-value dictionary.
 It's a convenient way to attach internal state to a component.
-We create the `state` dict in the `onCreated` callback, and attach it to the template instance:
+We create the `state` dictionary in the `onCreated` callback, and attach it to the template instance:

 ```js
 Template.listsShow.onCreated(function() {